DetailCLIP: Injecting Image Details into CLIP's Feature Space: Experiments

-We also evaluate our model on real-world datasets, such as MSCOCO and LVIS.
+We evaluate our model on both synthetic and real-world datasets.
+On our fully annotated synthetic dataset, \textbf{CLEVR-DS}, we test model's image fine-detail retrieval ability by setting the size of objects in the image: \textbf{CLEVR-DS-S} and \textbf{CLEVR-DS-L}, which contain only small or large objects with respect to the query.
 For MSCOCO, we randomly select 5000 images for validation and use the original validation set for testing.
-Since LVIS shares the same images as MSCOCO, we apply the same split setting as MSCOCO.
+LVIS shares the same images as MSCOCO and we apply the same split setting as MSCOCO.

-\textbf{Model architecture}: We utilize three types of CLIP-like image and text encoders; the first two are implemented by \cite{slip}, which use ViT-B/16 as their backbone, and the third is presented by \cite{radford_learning_2021}, which employs ViT-L/14 as its backbone.
-To test the generalizability of the DetailCLIP framework, we use CLIP-like models as image encoders to extract features.
-Additionally, image and text features are mapped into 512 and 768 dimensions for different image encoder architectures.
-We employ a small transformer structure for the image feature fusing model with three encoders and three decoders.
-The entire framework is optimized using query proxy loss.

-\textbf{Patch selection mode}: In the main results, we use \textbf{CC} to represent the patch selection method.
-To save computational resources, we set the number of patches to 166 (cc@10).
-We evaluate the CLIP-like model's retrieval ability for untrained retrieval using both the \textbf{CC} patches and whole image features.
-Specifically, we select the highest \textbf{CC} patch score as the image retrieval score.
-For \textbf{CC}@$\cdot$, the $\cdot$ represents the selection of the hyper-parameter effective scale sensitivity.
-In the DetailCLIP scenario, the \textbf{CC} patch features are utilized to train the model.
-An analysis of selecting the value of $k$ can be found in Appendix \ref{ablation}.